Lemonochrme/lemonochrme.github.io/_posts/2025-05-27-multispectral.md

 * Always assign clean GPIOs for camera control.
 * CSI1 is usable with proper I²C and GPIO mapping.
 * Raspberry Pi GPIOs are fragile: never put 5V on them.

-This experience has shaped how I approach interfacing and protection in my custom board designs.
-Mistakes were made, but I caught them early enough to avoid hardware damage.